Hindu eschatology: Kalki

-At the completion of Kali Yuga, the next Yuga Cycle (epoch) will begin, Satya Yuga, in which everyone will be righteous with the reestablishment of dharma and piety.
-This, in turn, will be followed cyclically by epochs of Treta Yuga, Dvapara Yuga and again another Kali Yuga.
-This cycle will repeat till the larger cycle of existence under Brahma returns to the singularity and a new universe is born.
+At the completion of Kali Yuga, the next Yuga Cycle (epoch) will begin with Satya Yuga, in which everyone will be righteous with the reestablishment of dharma and piety.
+This will be followed cyclically by epochs of Treta Yuga, Dvapara Yuga and again another Kali Yuga.
+This cycle will repeat for the duration of Brahma's lifespan of 311.04 trillion years, at the end of which a complete dissolution known as maha pralaya occurs, after which the entire cycle of creation begins anew.

 Kalagnanam

-Sri Potuluri Virabrahmendra Swami, wrote 400 years ago in his Divya Maha Kala Gnana, or 'Divine Knowledge of the Time,' that Kalki would arrive when the moon, sun, Venus and Jupiter entered the same sign.
+Sri Potuluri Virabrahmendra Swami, wrote in roughly 15th-16th century, in his Divya Maha Kala Gnana, or 'Divine Knowledge of the Time,' that Kalki would arrive when the moon, sun, Venus and Jupiter entered the same sign.
 This is not a rare occurrence and last happened in early 2012, passing without event.

 Pralaya

 According to Madeleine Biardeau, pralaya is a three-phase process.
 Initially, there is a devastating drought leading to the earth's desiccation.
 This is followed by what she terms the "double pralaya".
 During this process, Kalagnirudra, or Shiva, absorbs the three worlds (loka) through yogic fire.
 This is followed by a second absorption where Narayana, or Vishnu, reabsorbs the remains and all beings in floodwaters while resting in yogic sleep, subsequently recreating the worlds through Brahma.